BlackBlossom/traffic-generator-app/SETUP.md

 ---

-✅ **Ready to Start**: Once both backend and frontend are running, you can access the traffic generator through the Electron app and begin creating campaigns!
+✅ **Ready to Start**: Once both backend and frontend are running, you can access RST - Advance Website Seo Tool through the Electron app and begin creating SEO campaigns!